FloSchuberth/cSEM/cran-comments.md

 * ubuntu-20.04 (x86_64-pc-linux-gnu (64-bit)); R-current (R 4.2.2)
 * ubuntu 20.04 R-devel, R-current (R 4.2.2)

-There was no issue.
+There were no errors or warnings.

 I also tested the package using devtools::check() with default arguments.

-00 errors ✔ | 0 warnings ✔ | 2 notes ✖
+There were no errors or warnings but the following 2 notes:

 N  checking dependencies in R code (3.5s) Namespace in Imports field not imported from: 'Rdpack'
      All declared Imports should be used.

 The Rdpack package is required for referencing.

 N  checking package dependencies (3.7s)